 I began riding at the age of four at a local stable that was located just one mile down the road from my home.
 It was here that my love for horses was born!

-Champ and I moved from that first local stable to one on the other end of town so that I could further my education and begin showing.
+Champ and I soon moved to a new stable at the other end of town so that I could further my education and begin showing.

-At this new stable we began on the Trillium circuit (now referred to as the Silver Circuit).
+At Fiddler's Green Stables we began on the Trillium circuit (now referred to as the Silver Circuit).
 It also introduced me to Pony Club.

 As a member of the Saint Lawrence Ottawa Valley (SLOV) Pony Club, I enjoyed great success playing Prince Philip Games.
 Participating in these Mounted Games I was a member of the National Championship team in 1992.
-I was also chosen as one of five members from across Canada to compete on the International team in 1994 and compete in Perth, Australia!
+I was also chosen as one of five members from across Canada to compete on the International team in Perth Australia in 1994!

-Although I started out in the Children's Hunter Division, by the time I moved to my first big "A" circuit stable some seven years later, I had been regularly competing in both the Trillium Hunters on my Thoroughbred mare Montego Bay and the 3'6" Trillium Jumpers - first with my Mom's horse Calarco, then later on my Belgian Warmblood Luka.
+Although I started out in the Children's Hunter Division, by the time I moved to my first big "A" circuit stable (Juniper Farms) some seven years later, I had been regularly competing in both the Trillium Hunters on my Thoroughbred mare Montego Bay and the 3'6" Trillium Jumpers with my Mom's horse Calarco, then later on my Belgian Warmblood Luka.

-At the age of 16, Luka (a 17hh, Belgian Warblood gelding by Lys de Darmen) and I began training with Bob and Jill Henselwood.
+At the age of 16, I moved with Luka (a 17hh, Belgian Warblood gelding by Lys de Darmen) and began training with Bob and Jill Henselwood.

 During my time at Juniper Farms, I was able to develop and compete with my various horses (Luka, Platoon II, Chakotay, Leobalia and Gloria) from the Low Junior/Amateur Division up to the Rising Star and Modified Grand Prix's.